arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/ei-intruder-detector/content.md

 In the processing block:

-- **Audio (Syntiant)**
-- This DSP block computes log Mel-filterbank energy features from audio signals
+- **Audio (Syntiant):** This DSP block computes log Mel-filterbank energy features from audio signals.

 In the learning block:

-- **Classification**
-- This block includes the Neural Network architecture to learn patterns from audio data.
+- **Classification:** This block includes the Neural Network architecture to learn patterns from audio data.

 Here is a graphical representation of how the samples look before and after the digital signal processing: